mykkelol/netsuite-data-pipeline/README.md

 In 2023, India Ministry of Corporate Affairs (MCA) mandated all enterprises operating in India—including US-based companies with branches in India—to maintain daily backups of all financial data and related documents (👉 see [MCA Notification 21st August 2022](https://resource.cdn.icai.org/71244clcgc160822.pdf)).
 For many Finance teams, complying to this mandate is added burden of manual work and costly implementations.

-**Finance Data Pipeline** is a purpose-built automated data pipeline to help Finance teams comply with evolving accounting standards and regulations without increasing manual work.
+**Finance Data Pipeline** is a purpose-built data pipeline to help Finance teams comply with evolving accounting standards and regulations without increasing manual work by automatically orchestrating large volume of financial data across multiple systems.
 The data pipeline leverages parallel programming, REST APIs, and incremental load ELT architecture to support the following stack:

 - **ERP**: [NetSuite](https://www.netsuite.com/), [SuiteScript](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_4387799403.html#SuiteScript-2.x-RESTlet-Script-Type)
 - **Orchestrator**: [Airflow](https://airflow.apache.org/)